- Holocene epoch

 In broad outline, the landscapes of the Pliocene epoch were much like they are today in the Pacific Northwest.
 The Cascade Range, Coast Ranges, and Rocky Mountains were already present.
 However, at the beginning of the Pliocene epoch much of the uplift and erosion that shaped these mountain ranges into their modern form had not yet occurred.
 The Columbia Plateau existed, but the Channeled Scablands did not yet exist.
 A forearc basin existed between the Cascade Volcanic Arc and the Coast Ranges, but Puget Sound did not yet exist.

-None of the modern composite cones of the Cascade Range yet existed.
-There was no Mount Rainier or St. Helens.
+None of the modern composite cones of the Cascade Range yet existed, although the Cascade Volcanic Arc, driven by plate tectonic subduction, had been around since late Eocene or early Oligocene time, since about 40 million years earlier.
+Volcanoes come and go, build up and erode away, in a few million years.
+In the Cascade Range back then, there were earlier, unnamed volcanoes, but there was no Mount Rainier or Mount Saint Helens yet.
 Volcanic activity in the Cascade Range during the Pliocene emanated from an earlier generation of volcanoes.
 One of these Pliocene volcanoes of the Cascade Range was in the Goat Rocks area, southeast of Mt.
 Rainer.
 The Goat Rocks volcano has long been inactive.
 So much of it has eroded away that it has lost its conical shape.

 During the Pliocene, the Columbia River Basalts that had erupted during the preceding Miocene epoch continued to undergo folding and thrust faulting in the Yakima Fold Belt.
 As the ridges of the Yakima Fold Belt grew higher and longer, the Columbia River responded by shifting its course.